-From December 15 to March 15 inclusive, all passenger vehicles registered in Québec, as well as taxis, must be equipped with winter tires.
+From December 1 to March 15 inclusive, all motorized road vehicles registered in Québec (other than heavy vehicles, tool vehicles and farm machinery) must be equipped with winter tires.

 This requirement also applies to rental passenger vehicles in Québec, as well as mopeds, motorized scooters and motorcycles.

 The fine varies from $200 to $300, plus costs.